PrincetonUniversity/running_gromacs/02_installation/README.md

 ## Della-GPU

 The GPU nodes on Della have AMD processors with AVX2 as the highest instruction set.
+The system version of GCC is 8.3.1.
 Below is a build procedure:

 ```
 $ ssh <YourNetID>@della-gpu.princeton.edu